Replace Your Vital Records

 Birth Certificate Copies: Born in the U.S.

-Contact the vital records office in the state where you were born to get a copy of your birth certificate.
+Contact the vital records office in the state or territory where you were born to get a copy of your birth certificate.
 Follow the instructions for requesting copies and paying fees.
 If you need a copy fast, ask about expedited service or shipping when you place your order.

 Birth Certificate Copies: Americans Born Abroad

 If you were born to American parents abroad, they should have registered your birth with the country's U.S. embassy or consulate.
-If they did, they would have received a Consular Report of Birth Abroad.
+If they did, they would have received a Consular Report of Birth Abroad (CRBA).
 You can get a copy of this report from the U.S. Department of State.
 Depending on the country, a vital records office in the nation may also list the birth.

 Birth Certificate Copies: Born Abroad and Adopted by U.S. Parents